Varroosis Disease of Honey Bees

 Development of Acaricide Resistance: Overuse of chemical treatments has led to resistant mite populations.
 These treatments become less effective.

 Some points of view are around sustainable beekeeping.
 The biological method of artificial brood interruption, when combined with treatment, offers the highest level of control, effectively limiting Varroa population growth.
-Methods such as queen caging, drone brood removal, total brood removal, and trapping comb are in this approach.
+Methods such as queen caging, drone brood removal, total brood removal, and trapping comb are used in this approach.

 Additional Resources